 If you have traveled recently or plan to in the near future, the representative will wonder if travel plans are an indication that you’re able to do other things, such as work.

 How Long Can You Do Certain Activities?

-This questions may be difficult to answer if your symptoms fluctuate in severity or are only active periodically.
-The representative may ask about your ability to walk, stand, sit, etc. to ensure your activities are consistent with your doctor's report or your statements.
+This question may be difficult to answer if your symptoms fluctuate in severity or are only active periodically.
+The representative may ask about your ability to walk, stand, sit, etc., to ensure your activities are consistent with your doctor’s report or your statements.

-The insurance company wants to know if you are complying with your physician's treatment plan and if the treatment has resulted in any improvement in your condition.
-Keep in mind that the representative may not be aware of what treatment you've had and he or she may press you for more detailed information.
+The insurance company wants to know if you are complying with your physician’s treatment plan and if the treatment has improved your condition.
+Keep in mind that the representative may not be aware of your treatment and may press you for more detailed information than you find necessary.

 Do You Take Medication?

 You may be asked about any medication(s) you are taking, if they have improved your condition, or if you experience any side effects.
 Once again, the representative wants to be sure you’re complying with your doctor’s recommendations.

 At CJ Henry Law Firm, PLLC, we can help you prepare for your long-term disability interview questions.
 You may be wondering, “Are there any long-term disability lawyers near me I can trust?”
 Contact us today to speak to an Ocala FL long-term disability lawyer – you’ll find there is.